claudiarmamede/sec-int/README.md

 7     When: Describe when the vulnerability was found (DD-MM-YYYY)
 8
 9   [Vulnerability description]
-10     Weakness/Type: weakness identification or CWE-ID.
+10    Weakness: weakness identification or CWE-ID.
 11    Severity: severity of the issue (Low, Medium, High, Critical).
 12    File: vulnerability location at file-level
 13    Location: vulnerability location at function/module-level